bucketeer-io/openfeature-js-client-sdk/README.md

 Please use the [OpenFeature React SDK](https://openfeature.dev/docs/reference/sdks/client/web/react/) to use feature flags in your React Native application.

-> [!IMPORTANT]
-> For React Native, you must install `@react-native-async-storage/async-storage` to enable local caching, and `react-native-uuid` to generate IDs for Bucketeer SDK events.
-> ```bash
-> npm install @react-native-async-storage/async-storage react-native-uuid
-> ```
-> If `@react-native-async-storage/async-storage` is not installed, the SDK will fall back to in-memory storage.

 ```typescript
 import { OpenFeatureProvider, OpenFeature } from '@openfeature/react-sdk';
 import { defineBKTConfig } from '@bucketeer/js-client-sdk'